scikit-build/scikit-ci-addons/docs/make_a_release.rst

       to sign the tag.

-6. Create the source distribution and wheel
+7. Create the source distribution and wheel

   .. code::

     $ python setup.py sdist bdist_wheel

-7. Publish the release tag
+8. Publish the both release tag and the master branch

   .. code::

-    $ git push origin ${release}
+    $ git push origin ${release} && \
+      git push origin master

-8. Upload the distributions on `PyPI`_
+9. Upload the distributions on `PyPI`_

   .. code::